 If you are sending healthcare text messaging in the US, additional conditions must be considered.
 While businesses are most concerned about meeting FCC regulations, healthcare systems sending to US citizens or mobile numbers should also be aware of HIPAA regulations.
-If you are using SMS, you must confirm that your messaging is HIPAA-compliant.

 The United States’ Health Insurance Portability and Accountability Act (HIPAA) states that a patient’s protected health information (PHI) must stay protected by healthcare providers and covered entities who utilise electronic communications such as SMS.

 If HIPAA compliance is not followed, your business or practice could face substantial penalties.
 According to the HIPAA journal, a single breach could cost up to $50,000 USD.

 Because patient information, including personal identifiers, requires additional protection and security measures to ensure privacy, SMS is not always HIPAA-compliant.
 According to the HIPAA security rule, encryption is a crucial requirement for the transit of electronic communications between patients and providers.

 It is up to healthcare providers and practices to ensure their messaging content complies with HIPAA rules.